London

 As one of England’s most prolific architects, Christopher Wren designed some of the most well-known and broadly appreciated buildings in the country.
 After the Great Fire of London gutted the city in 1666, Wren was tasked with redesigning 52 of the capital’s churches, including his grand masterpiece – St Paul’s Cathedral.

 To know Christopher Wren’s buildings is to know London.
-That’s why, this week, we’re taking a closer look at his best-loved works.
-Tour the city with us and explore the legacy of this visionary designer.
+Let’s take a closer look at his best-loved works and explore the legacy of this visionary designer in the city.

 St Bride’s Church, Fleet Street